Flash Flood Preparedness Chicago – How to Protect Your Home

 - Grade landscaping away from the home

-- Use smart water sensors near key risk zones
+- Use smart water sensors

-- Store valuables in plastic bins on upper shelves
+- Store valuables in plastic bins

-- Maintain documentation for all improvements and upgrades
+- Maintain documentation of all improvements

-🔧 Bonus Tip: Schedule an annual plumbing inspection to spot weaknesses before the next storm season.
+Bonus Tip: Schedule an annual plumbing inspection.

-4. Your Emergency Flood Supply Checklist
+Your Emergency Flood Supply Checklist

 - Flashlights & batteries